Freyja-Folkvangr/ragpycp/README.md

 `python manage.py runserver 0.0.0.0:80`

+# User configuration

+There are other configurations that you can change in order to customize RagCP to your taste.

+Open file ```./ragcp/settings.py``` and search the string ```# User settings```, below that line are the variables you can change.

+- FEED_ENABLED: Enable or disable dynamic index that reads an  RSS Feed to populate news automatically.

+# Environment variables

+List of other environment variables you need to configure in order to use optional features.

+- RSS_FEED: URL of RSS Feed to parse in the index

 # Change the index page

 You can change the content that is displayed on the homepage, to do so you have to modify its HTML content.